arachakonda/arachakonda/README.md

 - 📃 💡 💻 📝 🔧 I learn, to build things that can make a difference.
 - 🔦 Segways, rotorcrafts, and reaction wheels led me to robotics.
 - 🔭I work on constrained dynamics and nonlinear controls.
-- 🌱I'm currently learning to get to actions from pixels.
+- 🌱Currently a RL and safety critical controls student.
 - 📫You can reach me via email!
 - 😄Pronouns: He/Him